Who will help those who cannot help themselves?

 Was Ebola not your problem too ?

-Was it because there was no money to be made?
+Was it / is it because there is no money to be made from us ?

 Challenges Realities